-b) Important: The installer will prompt you to start Spectrum[TM] Technology Platform after the installation completes.
-You must disable this option so that the server does not start automatically when the installation completes.

-On one of the non-master servers, run the Spectrum[TM] Technology Platform installer to upgrade it to the new version of Spectrum[TM] Technology Platform.

-c) Open the SpectrumFolder\server\modules\hub\hub.properties file in an editor and confirm that the property hub.neo4j.database.type is set to embedded:
+- b) On one of the non-master servers, run the SpectrumTM Technology Platform installer to upgrade it to the new version of SpectrumTM Technology Platform. - c) After the upgrade process finishes, the SpectrumTM Technology Platform server starts automatically.
+Wait for the server to complete the startup process, then stop the server. - d) Open the file SpectrumFolder\server\modules\hub\hub.properties in an editor and set the property hub.neo4j.database.type to ha:

-hub.neo4j.database.type=embedded

-- d) Compare any properties files that you backed up to the installed files and make any necessary changes.
-Do not overwrite new files with old files because new files may contain properties that old files do not. - e) Copy the SpectrumFolder\server\modules\hub\db\model. directories from the master server to the non-master server. - f) Repeat these steps for each non-master server in the cluster. - 7.
-Start the cluster. - a) Start the master server, followed by non-master servers.
+- e) Compare any properties files that you backed up to the installed files and make any necessary changes.
+Do not overwrite new files with old files because new files may contain properties that old files do not. - f) Copy the SpectrumFolder\server\modules\hub\db\model.\ directories from the master server to the non-master server. - g) Repeat these steps for each non-master server in the cluster. - 7.
+Start the cluster. - a) Start the master server, followed by non-master servers. - b) Ensure that each server in the cluster is functioning.
+Check SpectrumFolder\server\app\repository\wrapper.log for any errors.

-- b) Ensure that each server in the cluster is functioning.
-Check SpectrumFolder\server\app\repository\wrapper.log for any errors. - c) While directly connected to the master server (bypassing the load balancer), open each model, one at a time, and inspect the wrapper.log file for errors.
+c) While directly connected to the master server (bypassing the load balancer), open each model, one at a time, and inspect the wrapper.log file for errors.